Abeer-Dvlpr/Simple-Weather-App-Javascript/README.md

 ```javascript
 const apiKey = 'YOUR_API_KEY_HERE'; // <-- Replace with your WeatherAPI key
 ```
+4. Install Packages using `npm i`.
+5. Run locally using `npm run dev`.
-4. Type a city name in the search bar
+6. Type a city name in the search bar
-5. See live weather updates with dynamic UI
+7. See live weather updates with dynamic UI

 ---

 Happy Coding😊